Note: ISSS Processing may take seven to 10 business days

-If a student wishes to begin working on OPT before they graduate, they must apply for “Pre-Completion OPT”.
+If a student wishes to begin working on OPT before they graduate, he/she must apply for “Pre-Completion OPT."
 Pre-Completion OPT ends upon graduation.
-If a student wishes to begin OPT authorization after graduation, then they need to apply for “Post-Completion OPT”.
+If a student wishes to begin OPT authorization after graduation, then he/she needs to apply for “Post-Completion OPT.”
 Post-Completion OPT must have a start date after the official degree conferral date.

 An initial period of Optional Practical Training is limited to a total of 12 months (combined Pre-and Post Completion periods).
 A student becomes eligible for another 12 months of Optional Practical Training when he or she changes to a higher educational level.
 Part-time Optional Practical Training, 20 hours per week or less, shall be deducted from the available optional practical training at one-half the full-time rate.
-A one-time, 17-month extension of post-completion Optional Practical Training is available to certain students who are employed and whose field of study is considered by the U.S. government to be part of “STEM,” (Science, Technology, Engineering and Mathematics).
-There is a separate set of information for 17-month Extensions of OPT.
+A one-time, 24-month extension of post-completion Optional Practical Training is available to certain students who are employed and whose field of study is considered by the U.S. government to be part of “STEM,” (science, technology, engineering and mathematics).
+There is a separate set of information for 24-month Extensions of OPT.

 TO make a successful I-765 application for OPT, you must do the following

 1.)
 Submit a completed academic adviser's recommendation form for OPT to the ISSS Office so staff can prepare a new OPT I-20 for you.

 2.)
 Follow the directions at the link below to prepare the required materials you must mail to the USCIS Lockbox Facility along with a copy of your OPT I-20

 3.)
 Pay attention to the deadlines and requirements for a successful OPT application found at the link below

 Pay attention to application processing times, directions for mailing your OPT Application and deadlines for submission: